Astra - Event, Classroom and Fleet Vehicle Reservation Requests

 - Crookston Student Association (CSA)

 Student groups can go directly to the Astra Scheduler to view space availability.
 Groups can click on the calendar tab and then select Scheduling Calendars (view daily, weekly or monthly calendars) or Available Rooms (search for available rooms and equipment) to find potential potions.
 To submit an event request the requestor would need to click back on the Astra Home tab to login and proceed with the request.
-Student clubs can also directly contact Brenda Bozyk or Lisa Samuelson.
+Student clubs can also directly contact Brenda Bozyk or Savala DeVoge.

 The University of Minnesota does not require general liability insurance for most internal group meetings or events scheduled by student organizations.
 External users are required to provide liability insurance.
 Events involving excessive or late hours cleaning will also result in extra charges.
 If the group is NOT sponsored by a department with an EFS account, then Office of Student Activities will coordinate with the student group regarding any payment due.